 Estimating Your TOEFL Score for the Tests in The Official Guide to the TOEFL

 Note that each test in the Official Guide to the TOEFL Test had its own score conversion charts.
-This is because the number of raw points in TOEFL Reading and TOEFL Listening varies from test-to-test.
+This is because the number of raw points varies slightly from test-to-test.

 Estimating Your Scaled TOEFL Score on Other TOEFL Practice Tests

-If you are using a test other than the three in the official guide, there are two ways to estimate your scaled TOEFL score.
+If you are using a test other than the four in the Official Guide, there are two ways to estimate your scaled TOEFL score.

 One way to estimate your TOEFL score for non-OG practice tests is to use simple math.
 The percentage of answers you get correct in Reading and Listening can be converted into a percentage of 30.
 This works, of course, because each section of the TOEFL has a maximum of 30 scaled points.

 If you can get your TOEFL Speaking and Writing practice tests scored, you can also convert those scores to percentages of 30.
-(See my post on the math of estimating TOEFL scores.)
+(See our post on the math of estimating TOEFL scores.)